gallowayevan/nursingfront/content/key-findings/_index.md

     -   The shortage worsens to 5,250 LPNs by 2033

-Scenarios Likely to Improve or Decrease Nurse Shortage
+**Scenarios Likely to Improve or Decrease Nurse Shortage**

 -   **What if nurses remain in the workforce two years longer than expected?**

     -   The RN shortage improves from 12,500 to 11,500 by 2033

-    -   The LPN shortage remains similar from 5,000 to 4,900 by 2033
+    -   The LPN shortage remains similar, going from 5,000 to 4,900 by 2033

 -   **What if the number of nurse graduates increases by 10%?**

     -   The RN shortage improves slightly from 12,500 to 10,000 by 2033

-    -   NC faces a similar shortage of LPNs from 5,000 at the baseline to 4,500 by 2033
+    -   The LPN shortage remains similar, going from 5,000 to 4,500 by 2033

 > **Takeaway:** It will require a combination of increasing graduate
 > supply, retaining current nurses, and possibly recruiting nurses that